ushio0107/api_account_management/README.md

 ./start.sh
 > Choose deployment method:
 > 1. Pull Docker image from Docker Hub and run
-> 2. Clone repo and run us
+> 2. Clone repo and run using Docker Compose
+> Enter your choice (1/2):
 ```

 ### Option2.
 Pull the Docker Image from Docker Hub and Deploy: